my-private-apps/hascal/README.md

 2. Fast & Powerful
 3. Simple syntax (combination of Pascal and ruby)
 3. Safe
-4. Use in website front-end
+4. Can be used in web development

 ## Get Started
 On Windows : \